Leadership of the Council

 Mick is a retired Police Officer, having served for 34 years throughout Derbyshire, spending the last five years of his career in Westminster advising parliamentarians on law relating to all aspects of policing.

-As Cabinet Member for Governance and Licensing, Councillor Barker's responsibilities include:
+As Cabinet Member for Governance, Councillor Barker's responsibilities include:

 - Communications and Marketing